Software Engineering, B.S.

 What Will I Learn?

+Our software engineering program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org.
 Our course work is focused on how teams work together to build large software systems.
 We combine software design principles with the use of state-of-the-art software engineering tools.
 In this program students will design and build many systems from single player games to distributed file systems with servers placed around the world.
 That variety of experiences helps prepare our students to be ready to hit the ground running when they are hired.

 What are the requirements for this degree?

 Typically, students who plan to study software engineering in college take four years of math in high school: algebra I and II, geometry and trigonometry.
 Advance Placement credit is available for those who were successful in computer science or calculus in high school.
-No programing experience is required.
+No programming experience is required.

 In addition to the university's general education requirements, you will take courses spanning general engineering, computer engineering, computer science and software engineering.